 Energy Deregulation in New Hampshire

-Energy deregulation in the state of New Hampshire was this kind of change.
-Everyone wanted it to happen, but it took years before it was fully implemented.
-It started in 1996 when the legislation ordered that the New Hampshire Public Utilities Commission (PUC) to develop an electric choice program that can be put into effect by 1998.
+New Hampshire energy deregulation was a popular initiative, but it took years before the state fully implemented it.
+It started in 1996 when the legislation ordered the New Hampshire Public Utilities Commission (PUC) to develop an electric choice program that could be put into effect by 1998.

-It took a year for the PUC to complete a plan, and by 1998 Granite State Electric was first to restructure and offer electric choice to consumers in the state.
-By 2003, retail choice to residents was fully introduced but over 70% of consumers still preferred to get their power supply direct from utilities.
+It took a year for the PUC to complete a plan, and by 1998 Granite State Electric was the first to restructure and offer electric choices to consumers in the state.
+By 2003, the state fully introduced the retail option to residents, but over 70% of consumers still preferred to direct their power supply from utilities.

 Today, several retail suppliers all over the state still get their supply of power from the state’s top utility providers.
-Because of the offers made by the retailers, more customers both residential and business now opt for their services.
-Each part of the state is served by a different utility provider and consumers have a choice in which supplier gives them their electricity needs.
+Because of the competitive offers made by the retailers, more customers, both residential and commercial, now opt for their services.
+A different utility provider serves each part of the state, and consumers choose which supplier gives them their electricity needs.